 - Look at the comps.
 Look over a Comparative Market Analysis (CMA).
 An agent can help you with the process.

-- Work with a great realtor who specializes in luxury home purchases and sales.
-They can help you find a luxury home.
-Realtors know the local areas where luxury homes are.
+- Work with a great realtor who specializes in luxury home sales and purchases.
+They know the local areas and can help you find the best luxury homes for sale in Portugal.
 They are familiar with the features, services, and tax rates of those communities.
-They can be your guide to find homes and provide information about the process of buying a luxury home.
+They can be your guide to finding the right Portugal property and provide information about the process of buying a luxury property.

-- Pricing wise, think about how much you want the property in question
+- Pricing-wise, think about how much you want the luxury property in question

 - Get an appraisal